-When people think of European beach vacations, the Azores isn’t usually the first to spring to mind but this Portuguese archipelago of nine volcanic islands is a seaside destination you don’t want to miss.
+When people think of European beach vacation hot spots, the Azores aren’t usually the first they think of.
+This often overlooked Portuguese archipelago of nine volcanic islands is a seaside destination that should be considered!

-The Azores is often described as ‘the secret islands’ because they are not hugely well known.
-My first time to the Azores, I didn’t know what to expect.
-I knew very little about the region and was completely blown away by how beautiful The Azores islands were.
+The Azores are often described as ‘the secret islands’ because they are not very well known.
+I didn’t know what to expect my first time in the Azores.
+I knew very little about the region, but was blown away by how beautiful The Azores islands were.

-Over 1400km away from Lisbon, The Azores are located off the coast of Portugal in the middle of the North Atlantic Ocean.
-I was shocked that my flight from The Azores to Boston (USA) was just over 5 hours.
+Over 850 miles (1400 km) away from Lisbon, The Azores are located off the coast of Portugal in the middle of the North Atlantic Ocean.
+I was shocked that my flight from The Azores to Boston (USA) was so short, being just over 5 hours.